Masters in Engineering Management

 Also, introductory knowledge of management and business laws is a good advantage to have if you are willing to pursue this degree.

-The Masters in Engineering Management candidates need to go through a number of compulsory subjects related to professional engineering stream, they also need to select some major choice subjects from their own engineering stream as a part of postgraduate engineering studies.
+The MEM candidates need to go through a number of compulsory engineering management subjects related to professional engineering stream, they also need to select some major choice subjects from their own engineering stream as a part of postgraduate engineering studies.

 Apart from this, certain numbers of electives need to be completed.
 Some electives available are: